pivotal/docs-tas-adapter/install.md

 ### <a id="custom-ca-registry"></a>Configure a Registry With a Custom Certificate Authority

-To configure the Application Service Adapter with a registry that has a custom or self-signed certificate authority:
+To configure Application Service Adapter with a registry that has a custom or self-signed certificate authority:

 1. Set the value of the `app_registry_credentials.ca_cert_data` property in the `tas-adapter-values.yml` file with a PEM encoded Certificate Authority certificate.